What is Adi Pepper?

 Adi the wonder pepper or the "Black Diamond” as we call it, is the first and the only of its kind in the Piperaceae family.
 It is an indigenous species of black pepper with 30-40 different types of varieties.

-Adi pepper has always been very popular among the locals' thanks to its medicinal qualities.
+Adi pepper has always been very popular among the locals thanks to its medicinal qualities.
 Almost every household in the highland region would vouch for its distinct qualities and benefits.
 However, for decades, this variety of pepper has been neglected due to a lack of awareness and favorable conditions for its cultivation.
-This “Black diamond” is the only pepper that lets you experience the awesome taste, flavor, and fragrance of the high lands of Kodagu.
+This “Black diamond” is the only pepper that lets you experience the awesome taste, flavor, and fragrance of the highlands of Kodagu.

 Unfortunately, it has not got its due as it has never been cited in any scientific journals.
 We have been trying to create awareness and promote this hidden treasure.
-We sincerely hope that this website would give it a much-needed impetus.
+We sincerely hope that this website will give it a much-needed impetus.

 From the misty highlands of Garvale!

 It is estimated that only around 300 to 500 kgs are produced every year, and it has got a minimal market for it.
-Through our efforts, we hope to enhance the production and create a niche place for it in the national and international markets.
+Through our efforts, we hope to enhance production and create a niche place for it in the national and international markets.

-Adi Pepper Demo Farm and Research center is proud to announce that this new species of Black Pepper is recognized and registered as "Farmers Plant Variety" by the "Plants Varieties Registry.
+Adi Pepper Demo Farm and Research Center is proud to announce that this new species of Black Pepper is recognized and registered as a "Farmers Plant Variety" by the "Plants Varieties Registry.
 This is the first-ever variety of Black Pepper in the world to be recognized and registered as a Black Pepper among the species.